levisurely/levguilded/Conceal Filenames/README.md

 Hey!
-This is What a named "Edit Everywhere".
-This allows you to edit any text on the webpage.
+This is What a named "Conceal Filenames".
+Replace the names of files you upload!